-Mr. Needham’s clients have included IBM, Johnson & Johnson and Weyerhaeuser, as well as numerous investment banking firms.
+Mr. Needham’s clients have included BDT Capital Partners, British American Tobacco, Cincinnati Bell, Crown Castle, IBM, Johnson & Johnson, MarkWest, Martin Marietta, Unilever, Weyerhaeuser and The Williams Companies, as well as numerous investment banking firms.

 In 2012, Mr. Needham served as Chair of the New York State Bar Association Tax Section and is currently a member of its Executive Committee.
 He is also a member of The Harvard Tax Club, the Private Investment Funds Tax Forum and the REIT Tax Club, as well as a frequent speaker at various tax conferences.

-Mr. Needham has been repeatedly recognized as a leading tax practitioner by, among others, Chambers USA: America’s Leading Lawyers for Business from 2008 through 2012; The Legal 500 from 2007 through 2012; The Best Lawyers in America from 2011 through 2013; and The International Who’s Who of Corporate Tax Lawyers in 2011.
+Mr. Needham has been repeatedly recognized as a leading tax practitioner by, among others, Chambers USA: America’s Leading Lawyers for Business from 2008 through 2016; Chambers Global: The World’s Leading Lawyers for Business from 2014 through 2017; The Legal 500 from 2007 through 2016; The Best Lawyers in America from 2011 through 2017; and Who’s Who Legal: Corporate Tax from 2011 through 2015.

 Mr. Needham received a B.A. from the University of Arizona in 1982, a J.D. and an LL.M. from Georgetown University Law Center, in 1986 and 1990, respectively, and an M.B.A. from the University of Pennsylvania’s Wharton School in 1992.
 He joined Cravath in 2005 as a Tax Partner.